Deaf School: History

 Deaf School announced nine live dates aka 'The Listen & Learn Tour' in early 2011 including The Garage London and dates in Sheffield, Manchester, Birmingham, Glasgow and Liverpool culminating in two shows in Tokyo.
 A mini album, entitled Enrico & Bette xx was released in 2011 containing five new songs, "You Turn Away", "I Know I Know", "The Enrico Song", "Goodbye To All That" and "Scary Girlfriend".

 Deaf School again appeared at The Everyman Theatre Liverpool for two emotionally charged 'Goodbye to the Everyman' shows as part of the refurbishment closure events, and played the Port Eliot festival July 2011.

 A history by Paul Du Noyer, Deaf School: the Non-Stop Pop Art Punk Rock Party, was published in the UK by the Liverpool University Press in October 2013, to mark the 40th anniversary of the band's formation.

 In 2013, Gregg Braden joined the band as permanent drummer.
-Deaf School's latest album, LAUNDERETTE, was released in Japan on 27 May 2015 by Hyabusa Landings.
-The album features seven new studio tracks alongside five tracks recorded live at the Floral Pavilion New Brighton in November 2014, along with a bonus track from 1987 featuring Eric Shark on lead vocals.
-A full-length studio album of new material, entitled Let's Do This Again Next Week - their first for 39 years - was released in December 2017, featuring new songs written by the band in various formations.
-Although still a member of the band, tour commitments with Roger Waters (with whom he has collaborated for three decades) meant that Ian Ritchie was unable to contribute to the recordings.
-A short tour in support of the album, featuring the full seven-person lineup of the band, followed the same month.
+Deaf School's next album, Launderette, was released in Japan on 27 May 2015 by Hyabusa Landings.
+The album features seven new studio tracks alongside five tracks recorded live at the Floral Pavilion in New Brighton in November 2014, along with a bonus track from 1987 featuring Eric Shark on lead vocals.

+A full-length studio album of new material, entitled Let's Do This Again Next Week - Deaf School's first full-length album of completely new material in 39 years - was released in December 2017, featuring new songs written by the band in various formations.
+Although still a member of the band, tour commitments with Roger Waters (with whom he has collaborated for three decades) meant that Ian Ritchie was unable to contribute to the recordings; the band for the album consisted of Braden, Bright, Cadillac, Langer, Lindsey and Ripple.
+A short tour in support of the album, featuring the full seven-person lineup of the band (i.e, including Ritchie), followed the same month.

+Early Deaf School guitarist Paul Pilnick died in 2021.